gurjaspalbedi/nqueens/README.md

 # N-queens, N-Rooks and N-Knights Problem
-This program solves n-queens, n-rooks and n-knights standard problems using basic search algorithm **How to run the program:**
+This program solves n-queens, n-rooks and n-knights standard problems using basic search algorithm</br>
+**How to run the program:**

     python board.py <problem_type> <board_size> [blocker_size] [points]